| Has the Biotech Bubble Really Burst?by C.G. Masi, Technology Journalist Bill Haseltine, CEO of Human Genome Sciences, in his keynote address

 2002 pointed out: "The general perception is that the promises

+of genomics have largely been much greater than reality."
 In line with that perception, we have seen a rash of biotech company

 failures, project cancellations, and other signs that biotechnology